GizemmOzcan/Samsung-Innovation-Campus-2026-Works-/week1-chapter2.lab2/Lab2_Report.md

 ---

 ## Lab 2-2: Creating My Own AI Study Coach with Prompt Engineering

-**Mission:** Design an AI Study Coach that generates a realistic, adherence-focused study plan based on a scenario.

 The scenario I used was a student who has a Data Structures final in 3 weeks, understands the material but can't stick to a study plan for more than 2 days, only has 2 hours a day free, and gets distracted by their phone constantly.

 The thing is, if you just ask an AI "make me a study plan for this exam," it'll give you something that looks fine on paper — Week 1: this topic, Week 2: that topic — but it completely ignores the actual problem, which isn't *what* to study, it's *sticking to it*.
 So I wrote the prompt specifically to force the AI to think about that: